yaxdotcom/yax.com/content/posts/worklog-may-2020.md

 ## May 12, 2020

-A day for personal businessr.
+A day for personal business.

 ## May 13, 2020